 You may have to pay a fine or be asked to return the profits (called disgorgement).
 You may be ordered to never serve as a corporate officer or director.
 Other possible sanctions include suspension or revocation of a broker-dealer and investment adviser registration

-Do I need an attorney if accused of securities fraud?
+Do I need a San Diego attorney if accused of securities fraud?

 Yes.
-With so much at stake, you will need an experienced lawyer who is well-versed in federal laws and who thoroughly understands the SEC investigations.
+With so much at stake, you will need an experienced San Diego securities fraud lawyer who is well-versed in federal laws and who thoroughly understands the SEC investigations.
 Pedro Bernal has tried cases in federal and state courts and has resolved complicated legal problems clients.

 While handling a case involving the SEC can be tricky, Pedro Bernal knows exactly what is required to prepare a strong defense.
 He knows how to gather evidence, track down witnesses, reach out to experts who will testify on your behalf and get the results clients need to move on with their lives.